rzommers/MISO/rtd/source/index.md

 Accept all permissions on the popups and allow WSL to be installed.
 Once finished, you will be asked to enter a username and password.
 This will be your Linux administrator account, and the password will be needed to be used for all "sudo" commands to install required system packages.

 Start up a new Ubuntu (Linux) terminal by selecting the dropdown arrow and choosing "Ubuntu".
 The default directory is "/home/[username]".

+## Linux Basics

+This section is for those that have little to no previous experience working with Linux and/or with the terminal.

-From this point, use the command:
+To begin, use the command:

 ```
 mkdir motor
 ```

+to create a folder for all MISO-related downloads.
+Throughout this guide, there will be paths that refer to this folder (for example, [path_to_motor_folder]).
+The default path for most prompts is /home/[username], so an example [path_to_motor_folder] would be /home/[username]/motor.

-to create a folder for all downloads.
-Below is a list of basic Linux commands to navigate between folders:
+Below is a list of other basic Linux commands that will assist in navigatation between directories:

 ```
 explorer.exe .   # open file explorer